-- Operation of this equipment may create sparks that can start fires around dry vegetation.
+- Gasoline fuel and fumes are flammable, and potentially explosive.
+Use proper fuel storage and handling procedures.
+Do not store fuel or other flammable materials nearby. - Have multiple ABC class fire extinguishers nearby. - Operation of this equipment may create sparks that can start fires around dry vegetation.
 A spark arrestor may be required.
-The operator should contact local fire agencies for laws or regulations relating to fire prevention requirements. - 5.
-Set up and use only on a flat, level, well-ventilated surface. - 6.
-Wear ANSI-approved safety goggles, heavy-duty work gloves, and dust mask/respirator during set up. - Use only lubricants and fuel recommended in the Specifications chart of this manual.
+The operator should contact local fire agencies for laws or regulations relating to fire prevention requirements. - Set up and use only on a flat, level, well-ventilated surface. - 5.
+Wear ANSI-approved safety goggles, heavy-duty work gloves, and dust mask/respirator during set up. - 6.
+Use only lubricants and fuel recommended in the Specifications chart of this manual.